sabbirquince/departure-city/README.md

 #### 3: User's name shows up on navigation bar if logged in.

+#### 4: Has sign up and sign in validation.

-#### 4: Coded Google Map with api key, did everything right according to google map documentation, it doesn't appear on page.
+#### 5: Coded Google Map with api key, did everything right according to google map documentation, it doesn't appear on page.